Image via iStock.com/takashikiji

-When your kitty is congested she can lose her sense of smell, which can result in a loss of appetite.
-Osborne says you may be able to entice your kitty into eating with special treats such as a teaspoon of tuna, sardine juice, raw liver, chicken baby food with no onions or a few ounces of honey and yogurt.
-Barrack says a little extra preparation may also help.
+When your kitty is congested, she can lose her sense of smell, which can result in a loss of appetite.
+Dr. Osborne says you may be able to entice your kitty to eat with special treats such as a teaspoon of tuna, sardine juice, raw liver or chicken baby food with no onions.

+Dr. Barrack says a little extra preparation may also help.
 “If your cat is reluctant to eat, you can soak dry food in water or warm up canned food to slightly more than room temperature.
-It may make it more palatable and enticing to eat because it brings out the natural odors of the food,” Barrack says.
+It may make it more palatable and enticing to eat because it brings out the natural odors of the food,” Dr. Barrack says.

 “[If you believe your cat is dehydrated] you should see your vet to prevent secondary issues such as bacterial pneumonia.
 It’s also important to make sure your cat is urinating and defecating.
 Diarrhea leads to further dehydration,” she says.

 Why Cats Get Colds